codingMustache/codingMustache/README.md

 ## Joke of the Day

-My wife said I was immature.
-So I told her to get out of my fort.
+It’s hard to explain puns to kleptomaniacs, because they take everything literally.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+What is the name of the default theme that is installed with Windows XP?
- 1. Individuals and interactions
+ 1. Neptune
- 2. Customer collaboration
+ 2. Luna
- 3. Responding to change
+ 3. Bliss
- 4. Comprehensive documentation
+ 4. Whistler

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Luna
 </details>